 Don’t have a lot to spend?
 Another idea is to fill the basket with items that the kids are going to need in the coming months, thus you are essentially filling it with things that you need to purchase down the road anyway.
 Ideas: organic summer pajamas, bathing suits, organic onesies, sunglasses and sandals.

 Some Other Ideas:

 1. eco-kids eco-dough – the natural version of play dough, OR you can make your own play-dough and store it in old food containers or jars that you have decorated or covered in fabric or paper.
 I personally like the eco-dough because it has a nice texture and is free of toxins like artificial colorings.

 2. Seed kits to start on a garden.
 Green Toys sells planting kits with eco-friendly pots that are super cute and under $6.00!

 3. Any type of organic, and/or eco-friendly toys.
-My favorite ones come from Apple Park, Green Toys and North Star Toys (no, I am not being paid by these companies, I just love them!).
+My favorite ones come from Apple Park, Green Toys and North Star Toys (Iam not affiliated with these companies, I just love them!).
 Here are some examples…

 IDEAS FOR INFANTS or YOUNG TODDLERS

 Quercetti (a great Italian company) – Interlocking Bunnies